LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Results

 \subsection{Runtime Analysis}

-We tabulated the computation time for pre-processing, description and querying in~\tabref{tab:runtime}.
+The computation time for pre-processing, description and querying is demonstrated in ~\tabref{tab:runtime}.
+All experiments in this section are run on a system with an 8 core Intel i7-9700 processor with 32GB RAM and a single Nvidia RTX 2080Ti GPU.
 Since the time for retrieval increases with the size of the database, we present the average retrieval time for all methods on MulRan DCC1 which consists of 5541 point clouds.
 ScanContext uses ring-key retrieval to find the top-10 candidates for full descriptor distance calculation.

-The results show that Locus has very high pre-processing time due to ground-plane removal and a high description time (due to around 30-80 sequential forward passes through the segment feature extraction network which is not parallelized and hence takes $550ms$ on average per point cloud).
+The results show that Locus has very high pre-processing time due to ground-plane removal and a high description time (due to around 30-80 sequential forward passes through the segment feature extraction network which is not parallelized).
 ScanContext has very high retrieval time even after limiting the number of ring-key candidates to just 10.
 The need for cosine similarity computation on each column shifted variant of the descriptor increases the descriptors query time.
 PointNetVLAD is the most efficient method for descriptor extraction due to its light network architecture.
 However, we note that PointNetVLAD uses a considerable amount of pre-processing to first remove the ground plane and then iteratively downsample the point cloud to exactly 4096 points which makes its total time longer than ours.

-Our method has acceptable description and retrieval time allowing it to run at near real-time ($\sim{7Hz}$).
-This enables its integration into SLAM systems as loop closure detection module.
+Our method has the lowest pre-processing and retrieval times allowing it to run at real-time ($\sim{10Hz}$), enabling its integration into SLAM systems as a loop closure detection module.